Rates of Convergence of Generalised Variational Inference Posteriors under Prior Misspecification: Finite Sample Bound and Extensions

 For completeness, we also include a result on asymptotic consistency of infinite dimensional GVI posteriors under unbounded divergences.
 Unfortunately, this requires restrictive assumptions on the set $\mathcal{Q}$, and requires that the loss and the divergence are well behaved.
 Specifically, we require that a sequence of measures exists which concentrate around loss minimisers, and that eventually the contribution of the divergence of these measures is of order $\mathcal{O}(n^\alpha)$ for $\alpha<1$.
-Nevertheless, if this is satisfied we can conclude that the sequence of GVI posteriors concentrates on sets containing loss minimisers.
+Nevertheless, if this is satisfied we can conclude that the sequence of GVI posteriors concentrates on sets containing loss minimisers. \begin{theorem} Make \cref{asp:loss,asp:finite,asp:lscL,asp:lscD,asp:L-ae}.
+Suppose also that there exists a sequence $(\nu_n)\subset\mathcal{Q}$, not necessarily GVI minimisers, for which (i) $(J_{L_n}(\nu_n)-L_n(\Theta))\rightarrow 0$ $P_0$--a.s., (ii) $n^{-1}D(\nu_n:\Pi)\rightarrow0$, and (iii) $\forall A\in\mathcal{T}$ for which $L(A)>L(\Theta)$ it almost surely holds that $\liminf_nL_n(A)>L(\Theta)$.
+Then, for all such sets $A$, $Q_nA\rightarrow0$ with $P_0$--probability 1. \end{theorem} Here, in key difference to \cref{thm:asymptotics}, we require an explicit choice of prior $\Pi$, and while this result allows us to reason about the concentration of arbitrary GVI posteriors on infinite dimensional Polish spaces $\Theta$, it unfortunately tells us nothing about the rate of convergence.